 Memorable moments at Bristol

-July 30, 1961: Jack Smith wins the first Monster Energy NASCAR Cup Series (then-NASCAR Grand National) race at Bristol Motor Speedway (then-Bristol International Speedway), though Johnny Allen was in the driver's seat when the car passed the start/finish line.
+July 30, 1961: Jack Smith won the first NASCAR Cup Series (then-NASCAR Grand National) race at Bristol Motor Speedway (then-Bristol International Speedway), though Johnny Allen was in the driver's seat when the car passed the start-finish line.
 Smith drove the first 290 laps then had to have Allen take over as his relief driver.

 April 1, 1979: NASCAR Hall of Famer Dale Earnhardt earned his first premier series win at Bristol Motor Speedway at 27 years old.

 April 8, 1990: It came down to the final 10 laps of the Valleydale Meats 500 as NASCAR veterans Davey Allison, Mark Martin, Sterling Marlin and Ricky Rudd ran 1-2-3-4 in a straight line, separated by just inches.
 Rudd got too aggressive heading into Turn 1, which sent Marlin into the outside wall.
 Allison and Martin then charged to the start-finish line as Martin went low and careened back up the track, colliding with Allison just as the two hit the line.
 NASCAR declared Allison the winner after reviewing photo and video evidence.

 Aug.
 29, 1992: Darrell Waltrip (seen here with Davey Allison in 1992) won for the 12th and final time in NASCAR Cup Series competition at Bristol Motor Speedway.
 Waltrip's 12 wins at the .533-mile track are the most among all competitors in the top series.